 I have also written 12 published books including Outrunning The Demons and Keep On Running, plus three books on Chichester.
 My vices include a tragic addiction to the Rolling Stones, balanced by undying love for The Beatles.
-I am married to Fiona; our son Adam is a doctor; our daughter Laura a medical student.
+I am married to Fiona; our children Adam and Laura are both NHS doctors working in Newcastle.

 In 2012, when I was Mayor, a small group created the Festival of Chichester – Phil, Barry and I have been on the committee from the start, and are still very much involved in what we believe to be an annual exciting and excellent feast of culture by and for our community.
 I am immensely proud of this achievement.

 Having spent my working life in youth work, and having been Mayor of Chichester three times, I now continue to give my time as a City Councillor, as well as being tour guide of our city, the City Walls, and the Cathedral.